eladkaufman/MEAN-proj-technion/README.md

-# Users - A MEAN application :smiling_imp:
+# Users - A MEAN Application :smiling_imp:

 Users is a web application for managing  users information.
 A User has its personal information (name, email, address), a todo list and posts list.